-Although Vasili and his crew were viewed as villains at the time, later on when the truth about the incident surfaced people worldwide gave Vasili the recognition he truly deserved, hailing him not as a failure who should have sank with his ship, but as the hero who stopped nuclear war from happening.
+Although Vasili and his crew were viewed as villains at the time, later on when the truth about the incident surfaced people worldwide gave Vasili the recognition he truly deserved, hailing him not as a failure who should have sunk with his ship, but as the hero who stopped the nuclear war from happening.

 The Foibles Of Technology – Stanislav Petrov, September 1983

 In September 1983, during the height of the Cold War, Stanislav Petrov was on duty at a Soviet Union military facility that specialized in the early detection of incoming missiles from the U.S.

 Working a regular and routine shift at his consoles in the early hours of the morning on September 26th, Stanislav suddenly spotted something terrifying.

 A handful of U.S. nuclear missiles were flying towards Russia.

 He checked the computers at his disposal, rechecked them, then triple-checked them just to make sure.

 All results gave the same reading: this was it, this was the nuclear strike he had been trained to look out for, this was the nuclear strike the world had been nervously anticipating ever since the end of World War II.